State Government accounts

 - State owner accounts cost $350 per user per annum (at least two owners are needed to create a community).
-These accounts are given an Office 365 license, allowing you to access all available features in GovTEAMS.
-You'll be able to create communities and invite members and guest for free.
-Contact us, for a free trial period, available until 1 July 2019.
+These accounts are given an Office 365 license, allowing you to access all available features in GovTEAMS OFFICIAL.
+You'll be able to create communities and invite guests for free.

 This account will end in @govteams.gov.au and will be known as your state owner account.

 Your state owner account will be linked to your existing GovTEAMS OFFICIAL account, which ends in @department.state.gov.au e.g. finance.nsw.gov.au.

 When to use your state owner account?

 You should use your state owner account to administer GovTEAMS OFFICIAL communities, for example:

 Community administration: create, edit and close a community and invite and remove members of a community

 Microsoft Teams: create, edit and remove meetings and create, edit and remove channels